top of page

 My Story

-I grew up in an era when the U.S. Census Bureau need only come to my family’s house to get a total head count of Koreans in my ‘burb.
-That reality is reflected in ten books published in seven languages, beginning with the novel “When My Sister Was Cleopatra Moon” (Miramax 2000).
-A forthcoming memoir THAT LONELY SPELL: STORIES OF FAMILY, FRIENDS & LOVE (Heliotrope Books 2022) deals with the universal themes of love and loss against the backdrop of my unique Korean American experience.
+I grew up in an era when the U.S. Census Bureau need only come to my family's house to get a total head count of Koreans in my ‘burb.
+That reality is often reflected in fourteen books - novels, nonfiction books, award-winning children's books - published in seven languages.

 bottom of page